 Cambodia Visa and Entry Requirements

 Tip: Some of the oldest scams in Southeast Asia happen to travelers crossing into Cambodia.
 Border officials have been known to change the visa application fees on a whim; all prefer if you pay with U.S. dollars.
 If paying with Thai baht, be mindful of the exchange rate you are given and hold out for the official entry fee.
+Your change will be returned in Cambodian riels and subject to the exchange rate in an official's head.
+It's better to pay the exact fee if you can.

 Money in Cambodia